Davis W. Frank

 Software Engineer, Systems

 I maintained and enhanced a custom animation codec used in several games.
 I combined the separate Win16 and Win32 codebases in order to halve the time it took to fix a bug.
+I added this codec to games like Where in the World is Carmen Sandiego?.
 I wrote MMX assembly routines for games like Riven: The Sequel to Myst.

 Learned how to code for real-world consumer application deadline, how to simplify legacy code, how to work with Customer Support regarding high-cost bugs, and how to use personal contacts to establish a new business relationship.
 I never learned where in the world Carmen Sandiego was.